isabella232/customer-success.en/help/drive-content-velocity-for-AEM-sites.md

     At this point, consider whether you want a centralized governance model or a decentralized one.On one hand, a centralized governance model creates a consolidated taxonomic strategy offering tighter quality control and process insights that would be impossible, or at the very least difficult in a decentralized framework.

     On the other hand, a centralized model, especially if coming from an authoring experience that is currently overly flexible, may be too big a hurdle for the team.
 The structure must allow for common language and regional differentiators as well as practices around quality control.
-Additionally, there may be less autonomy for each facet of the authoring experience – that is, only certain authors will be allowed to work on specific groups of pages and only limited authors have editable permissions.
+Additionally, there may be less autonomy for each facet of the authoring experience--that is, only certain authors will be allowed to work on specific groups of pages and only limited authors have editable permissions.

     Although initially a centralized mode of governance may seem slower, in the end, with the process insights gathered, and the transparent accountability across business users that is instigated, the overall trajectory will be quicker.

     The decision on which direction to go will ultimately depend on the overall strategic goal of the organization.
-It may come down to choosing between enhancedflexibility for business users or a unified experience across brands.
+It may come down to choosing between enhanced flexibility for business users or a unified experience across brands.
 Aligning on the proper model is critical for a sound execution.

 1. **Perform a content ownership audit**